How do I rent an Artist Alley table?

-On Thursday proceed to the special Artist Alley line at registration where you can pick up both your Artist Convention Badge and check into Artist Alley.
+On Thursday proceed to the Artist Alley booth outside Registration where you can pick up both your Artist Convention Badge and check into Artist Alley.
 Then proceed to the Artist Alley and staff will help you locate your table and show you where the load in area is.

-On Friday proceed to registration and pick up your Convention Badge.
-Then proceed to the Artist Alley Staff table, located in the Back of the Artist Alley.
+On Friday up until noon go to the Dealers Ops booth located just inside the entrance to Hall B. Then proceed to the Artist Alley Staff table, located in the Back of the Artist Alley.
 Show your Convention Badge to the AA staff and they will check off your name and help you find your table and show you where the load in area is.

 If you DO NOT Check In by the specified time On Friday, you forfeit your table and it WILL be SOLD to another Artist.
 You will NOT get a Refund.
 If you have gone to your table and set up without checking in, you will be asked to leave so the new renters can take possession of the table.

 How old do I have to be to register for an Artist Alley table?

 You must be 18 years old by the check in date for Artist Alley–either Thursday or Friday of the convention.